DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ## .fas.fa-microchip[] .fas.fa-memory[] .fas.fa-hdd[]

 A personal computer has enough resources to let you run a lot of tasks like **browsing the Internet**, **work with spreadsheet** or **text processing software**.
-Some personal computers have even enough resources to let **process videos** or **play 3D videogames**.
+Some personal computers have even enough resources to enable **video processing** or **playing 3D videogames**.

 --

 ## .fas.fa-microchip[] .fas.fa-microchip[] .fas.fa-microchip[] .fas.fa-microchip[]  .fas.fa-memory[] .fas.fa-memory[] .fas.fa-memory[]  .fas.fa-hdd[] .fas.fa-hdd[]

 However, personal computer are not powerful enough to run **massive data analysis programs**.
-Indeed, these programs need a huge number of processing unit (10 to 100), huge amount of RAM (100 GB for some programs) and large storage space for data (several TB).<br/><br/>
+Indeed, these programs need a huge number of processing units (10 to 100 CPUs), huge amounts of RAM (100 GB for some programs) and large data storage capabilities  (several TB for a single research project).<br/><br/>

 --

-.callout.callout-success[Massive data analysis requires a High Performance Computing (HPC) cluster]
+.callout.callout-success[Massive data analysis requires a *High Performance Computing (HPC) cluster*.]

 ---